Punjabi Folklore: 3 Breathtaking Tales To Shed Tears

 #2 Punjabi Music And Folk Dances

-In Punjab, folk stories were told in the form of music.
-Gidda, Sammi, Luddi, and bhangra are some traditional Punjabi dancFarmers initially performed these dance movesmers during the salutation of the harvest season while the people told the Punjabi folk stories in the form of Punjabi folk songs.
+In Punjab, folk stories were told in the form of folk music.
+Gidda, Sammi, Luddi, and Bhangra are some traditional Punjabi dances that farmers initially performed during the celebration of the harvest season while the people told the Punjabi folk stories in the form of Punjabi folk songs

-Punjabi musical art Bhangra is a unique dance form and is extremely famous worldwide.
-Bhangra has specific beats also heard in significant parts of the west.
-Along with bhangra beats, Sufi music and Qawali have tremendous importance in Punjabi music genres.
+Bhangra is a unique dance form and is extremely famous worldwide.
+This dance form has specific beats also heard in significant parts of the west.
+Along with Bhangra beats, Sufi music and Qawwali have tremendous importance in Punjabi music genres.

 Some famous love stories are tales from Punjabi folklore, and the heroines of these amours went against the rules and norms of society to earn their love.
-The favorite folktales of Punjabi are Sassi punnu, Sohni Mahival, Heer Ranjha, Laila Majnoun, and Mirza Sahiba.
-All of these demonstrate the true essence of Punjabi Art.
+The favorite folktales of Punjab are Sassi Punnu, Sohni Mahival, Heer Ranjha, Laila Majnu, and Mirza Sahiba.
+All of these demonstrate the true essence of Punjabi art.

 Heer Ranjha’s Death

 All the dates got fixed, and the disaster happened on the wedding day.
 Heer’s mean uncle added poison to Heer’s food.
-When Ranjha learned about this rebellious act, he rushed towards Heer, but she had already eaten the poisoned Laddu, and Ranjha also ate the same Laddu, and both died.
+When Ranjha learned about this rebellious act, he rushed towards Heer, but she had already eaten the poisoned food.
+Heartbroken, Ranjha also ate the same food, and both of them died.

-This romantic love story was written by the poet Waris Shah, and some people believe tittory had a happy ending, but the poet made it sad and left the readers with a lump in their throat.
+This romantic love story was written by the most popular Punjabi poet Waris Shah.
+Some believe that the story initially had a happy ending, but the poet deliberately made it sad and left the readers with a lump in their throat.

-They fixed Sahiba’s wedding to Tahar Khan.
-Mirza returned to his town, and Sahiba sent him a barbing message that Mirza should come to embellish Sahiba’s hands with marriage henna (mehndi).
-Mirza received this message and planned to elope.
+They fixed Sahiba’s wedding with Tahar Khan.
+Mirza returned to his town, but Sahiba soon sent him a heartbreaking message.
+She requested him to come and embellish her hands with mehendi (henna) during the marriage rituals.
+Mirza received this message and planned to elope with Sahiba.

-He arrived at Sahiba’s house on his horse Bakki one night before the wedding day and caught Sahiba away secretly.
-After riding many hours, Mirza took a break and rested under some trees.
+He arrived at Sahiba’s house on his horse Bakki one night before the wedding day and took away Sahiba in great secrecy.
+After riding for many hours, Mirza took a break and rested under some trees.
 Sahiba’s brothers were following them, and when Sahiba noticed that her brothers would catch them.
-Mirza was an excellent marksman, and he would kill her brothers.
+She knew that Mirza was an excellent marksman, and he would kill her brothers.

 Mirza Sahiba’s Death

-She broke all the arrows on Mirza and was sure that her brothers would not do any harm to him once they would see her.
-But the circumstances tilted otherwise, and her brothers killed Mirza.
-On seeing that Sahiba couldn’t hold the pain anymore, she killed herself with a sword, and this folktale also ends on a sad note.
+She broke all the arrows that Mirza had and was sure that her brothers would not do any harm to him once they would see her.
+But she soon got a reality check when her brothers killed Mirza.
+On seeing that Sahiba couldn’t hold the pain anymore, she killed herself with a sword.
+Thus, this folktale also ends on a sad note.

 This is also famous folklore in Indian Punjabi culture.
-Sohni was a potter’s daughter, Tula, and he was living in Gujrat (India).
+Sohni (ਸੋਹਣੀ) was a potter’s daughter, hailing from the Gujrat region (India).
 Sohni was a great artist and used to draw blooming designs on her father’s pots.
-A well-off trader from Uzbekistan named Izzat Baig (Mahival) saw the pretty lass Sohni and fell in love with her.
+A well-off trader from Uzbekistan named Izzat Baig (Mahival – ਮਹੀਵਾਲ) saw the pretty lass Sohni and fell in love with her.

 He left his country and started working as a flunky at Sohni’s house.
-When Sohni saw him, she also fell head over heels for Izzat.
-Tula and his family, when they heard tittle-tattle about the love story of Sohni and Mahival, he found it safe to arrange Sohni’s wedding to another potter.
+When Sohni saw him, she also fell head over heels for Izzat or Mahival.
+Sohni’s father Tula and his family, when they heard tittle-tattle about the love story of Sohni and Mahival, he found it safe to arrange Sohni’s wedding to another potter.
 On her marriage day, her parents bundled her off in the palanquin.

 After this tragedy, Izzat Baig repudiated the world and started living like a pillarist over the runnel in a small shack.
 Every night Sohni used to come to the riverside to meet Mahival, and he used to swim on the other side and meet her.
 One day, Izzat fell ill and could not swim, so Sohni started swimming using the earthenware pitcher as a float.